 Keep in mind, the clematis doesn’t twine as a morning glory does, instead, it will wrap its leaf stems around the railing or other nearby plants.

 For this reason, anything over one-half inch may be too large for it to twine around.
-In the early years give plants some additional support or assistance.
-Fishing line or a thin wire is an ideal solution to provide enough support.
+In the early years, give plants some additional support or assistance.
+A fishing line or a thin wire is an ideal solution to provide enough support.

-The video below will help get you on your way of adding a clematis to your landscape or read the post from gardeners.com.
+The video below will help get you on your way to adding a clematis to your landscape or read the post from gardeners.com.

 Pruning Clematis Vines and Opinions